 Those who resist this empathy are deeply disturbed; so is our whole society, since it flouts this basic truth.
 We let children perish by the millions, let billions more become stupid adults through malnutrition and neglect.

 We should make good these lethal scandals.
-This travesty would be unthinkable on PeaceWorld―unheard of.
+This travesty would be unthinkable on PeaceWorld―unheard of except during the barbarism of the past (our now).
 It would cause government meltdown, trigger a complete overhaul of leadership.
 Ex-leaders would withdraw in disgrace from public service, paralyzed with shame.
 Current weapon-leaders are not likely to live up to such peaceful ideals.
 The best of them might, under ideal circumstances.
 Once we’ve convinced ourselves, they must be likewise convinced or replaced.

 A political homily drones like Muzak in my mind.
 Humans cleave to three broad categories of political behavior.
 Regardless of other allegiances, we fit in among Ex-Herbivores, Ex-Carnivores and Omnivores (oft-reincarnated herbivores and carnivores who have learnt the futility of their old ways).